ptcodes/ptcodes.github.io/_posts/2020-06-15-proxy-server-with-terraform-on-amazon-aws.md

 In this blog post we will be looking at what Infrastructure as Code (IaC) is and how it can be used in a practical exercise: spinning up a proxy server on Amazon AWS with Terraform.

 You might want to use a proxy for various reasons.
 For instance, I currently live in South America and some US companies block traffic or content for me.
 For example, LendingTree gives me the 1020 error (probably because they don't consider me a potential customer) or Netflix hides certain movies and shows (probably because of license agreements).
-A proxy with a US IP address will help here.
+A proxy with a US IP address will help.

 ## Infrastructure as Code